blackdiamand/manifold/docs/docs/bot_guide.md

 ## Basic algorithmic trading strategies

-### Arbitrage

 ### Learning from other bots

+There's a few non-trivial bots that you should try to take into account.

-- Botlab: utilizes a mean reversion strategy, trading against new and unprofitable users
+- Botlab: trades against new and unprofitable users.
+If you are new, you get free liquidity against this bot
-- Yuna: gets real time sports betting odds from sportsbooks
+- Yuna: fetches real time sports betting odds from sportsbooks
-- N.C.Y.
-Bot: arbitrages markets with the same resolution
+- Ithaca: Market taking and trade copying.